Where Can I Study Demonology?

 1. Read Demonology Books

-The best and easy place to start is by reading some of the many books of the topic of demons and demonology.
+The best and easiest place to start is by reading some of the many books of the topic of demons and demonology.
 Some books and texts date back centuries, but there are a few more modern best selling and best rated books on demonology that we recommend.

 - 'The Encyclopaedia Of Demons & Demonology' by Rosemary Ellen Guiley